Gustavomurta/tinyGo_my_experiments/Raspberry_Pico/PWM_Digital_Signal_Generator/Readme.md

 If the chosen frequency is proportional to the CPU clock, you can obtain very good accuracy.

+In the future I will include programming to change the CPU clock, for better options.

 Gustavo Murta 2023/10/08

 References: